Hospitality Social Media Marketing: Key Takeaways

 This article explores the top trends shaping hospitality social media marketing in 2025, backed by relevant data, platform insights and practical strategies.

 Social media marketing for hotels now spans every stage of the guest journey.
-Global users are projected to reach 5.42 billion in 2025, which equates to nearly two-thirds (63.9%) of the world's population.

 The chart below shows how social media use has rapidly grown in recent years and is expected to keep rising.

-In fact, 61% of travelers have booked a hotel after seeing it on Instagram — proving that hotel social media marketing is no longer just for brand awareness – it powers real bookings across the entire funnel.
+- 61% of travelers have booked a hotel after seeing it on Instagram — proving that hotel social media marketing is no longer just for brand awareness – it powers real bookings across the entire funnel.

 Key Social Media Platforms and How Hotels Use Them

-Social media marketing in hotels is most effective when tailored to the unique strengths of each platform.
 Understanding how travelers use each network allows hotels to align their messaging, visuals and calls to action with real user behavior.

-- Approximately 1.59 billion monthly active users
+- TikTok - Approximately 1.59 billion monthly active users.

-- About 2.96 billion monthly active users
+- Facebook - About 3.07 billion monthly active users.

 Tailoring Social Media Content by Generation